Entries with no category

 However, there are other misconceptions going around that need to be clarified.
 First, he did not wish this to punish his wife or children, nor did he advocate for allowing abusers to stay in their homes regardless of situation.
 In fact he advocated that homeless shelters be open up to men as well, as this could remedy the problem in itself.

 The man is not a martyr, a hero, an abuser, or a coward.
-He is just a protester who was in great pain, and it is a travesty that he did this to himself.
+He is just a protester who was in great pain, and it

 Some time last year, I wrote about the Pink Industry-a series of businesses, primarily safety services that are female oriented and entirely female employed under the notion of protection from men.
 The clear problems are that it demonizes men, and makes women excessively paranoid for cash, completely ignoring the possibility of female abuse, violence, and lesbians (another concern was taxi cab drivers hitting on people they were driving).